Originally Published: November 22, 2002 - Last Updated / Reviewed On: May 28, 2014

 Holy beehive!!
-Assuming that your husband is not known to be allergic to wasps (something that's quite rare, affecting only about 0.1 percent of the general population; symptoms would include difficulty breathing, swelling of the throat, and fainting), the most efficient treatments of painful sting wounds include:
+Assuming that your husband is not known to be allergic to wasps (anaphylactic reactions are quite rare, affecting only about 0.5 to 3 percent of the general population; symptoms would include difficulty breathing, swelling of the throat, drop in blood pressure, and fainting), the most efficient treatments of painful sting wounds include:

 - Over-the-counter (OTC) acetaminophen or ibuprofen for pain relief

 - An antihistamine for excessive itching — for example, diphenhydramine, also available OTC

 - A soothing cream, such as calamine lotion or a paste made from baking soda and water, which can "cool" down the skin and relieve painful itching

 Immediately after a sting, applying ice may also provide some relief.
 Ice needs to be wrapped in a cloth to prevent freezing the skin.
 Alternate the ice on the sting for ten minutes on followed by ten minutes off.
 Even though it's tempting, don't scratch the stings.
 They are open wounds, and scratching could introduce microbes that can cause infection.